RSE-Sheffield/SORT/docs/testing.md

 ## Writing tests

 The frontend tests are contained in the `ui_components/tests` directory and are organised to match the source code structure.
 Each test should test an isolated unit of code.
-Please read the [introduction to writing tests for Svelte](https://svelte.dev/docs/svelte/testing).
+Please read the [introduction to writing tests for Svelte](https://svelte.dev/docs/svelte/testing) and the [Svelte testing library](https://testing-library.com/docs/svelte-testing-library/intro).

 # Backend testing